machinecc/MXImagesInfiniteScrollView/README.md

 ### Introduction

-MXImagesInfiniteScrollView is a lightweight Swift implementation of scrolling iamgeview, which can infinitely scroll among a group of images.
+MXImagesInfiniteScrollView is a lightweight iOS Swift implementation of infinite scrolling view of a group of images.

 ![Demo.gif](https://github.com/machinecc/MXImagesInfiniteScrollView/blob/master/Demo.gif)